Josh Allen Player Prop Bets for the NFL Playoffs | Buffalo vs. Kansas City 1/23/2022

 - This year Allen has thrown for 4,407 yards (259.2 per game) while completing 409 of 646 passes (63.3%), with 36 touchdowns and 15 interceptions.

-- He's added 763 rushing yards on 122 carries and six rushing touchdowns, averaging 44.9 yards per game.
+- He has tacked on 763 rushing yards on 122 carries (plus six touchdowns), averaging 44.9 yards per game.

 - Allen accounts for 54.2% of his team's red zone plays, with 123 of his 646 pass attempts coming from inside the opponent's 20-yard line.